Our Lady of the Angels School fire: Popular culture

 Some scenes from the 2003 movie Finding John Christmas are based on the OLA fire.

 The documentary film Our Obligation, made by the Los Angeles Fire Department, is a dramatization of a "similar" disastrous school fire, explaining all the safety measures that should have been in place and functional.
 The filmmakers stated that the school in the film is not supposed to be OLA, but most of the details are identical, down to the iconic image of the dead student being carried out by the fireman.
 Additionally, the school depicted in the film is not a Catholic school like OLA, but a "regular" public elementary school with typical schoolteachers and students.
 This film was produced in 1959 during fire tests being made at Robert Louis Stevenson Junior High School located at 725 S. Indiana St. in East Los Angeles.
 The building (built in 1926) was scheduled for demolition due to seismic concerns, so the LAFD used a three-story section for the tests.
 The school building was replaced with a one-story structure.
-Our Obligation is available for free viewing and downloading at the Internet Archive.

 The play entitled When Angels Wept by playwright Charles Grippo had two productions in Chicago in 2013 and was based on the Our Lady of the Angels School fire.
-The story is centered around a small group of survivors of the fire and how the tragedy affected their lives until present day.
+The story is centered around a small group of survivors of the fire and how the tragedy affected their lives until today.

-The fire has been chronicled in several books, including The Immaculate Deception by Robert Chiappetta (Page Publishing, Inc., 2015), The Fire That Will Not Die by Michele McBride (ETC Publications, 1979), To Sleep with the Angels by David Cowen and John Kuenster (Ivan R. Dee, 2003), Remembrances of the Angels by John Kuenster (Ivan R. Dee, 2008) and a 2003 Emmy-winning television documentary, Angels Too Soon, produced by WTTW Channel 11 Chicago.
+The fire has been chronicled in several books, including The Immaculate Deception by Robert Chiappetta (Page Publishing, Inc., 2015), The Fire That Will Not Die by Michele McBride (ETC Publications, 1979), To Sleep with the Angels by David Cowen and John Kuenster (Ivan R. Dee, 2003), Remembrances of the Angels by John Kuenster (Ivan R. Dee, 2008), Unwanted by Mary E. Sandford (Ambassador International, 2019) and a 2003 Emmy-winning television documentary, Angels Too Soon, produced by WTTW Channel 11 Chicago.
 The History Channel also featured the disaster in the television documentary Hellfire, which was an episode in the cable network's "Wrath of God" series.

-One of the students who survived the fire was 8-year-old third grader Jonathan Friga, who would go on to fame as Jonathan Cain, keyboard and rhythm guitar player for the rock band Journey.
-Cain referenced the fire in his lyrics to the Journey song "Ask The Lonely":
+One of the students who survived the fire was 8-year-old third-grader Jonathan Friga, who would go on to fame as Jonathan Cain, keyboard and rhythm guitarist for the rock band Journey.
+Cain later referenced the fire in the lyrics of the Journey song "Ask the Lonely":